increasingawareness/digitalsafety.tips/content/_index.md

 </center>

 In addition to the router, you'll need a wireless access point for WiFi.
 Pick up [a wireless access point, like one made by Ubiquiti](https://www.ui.com/unifi/unifi-ap-ac-lite/) and you should be set.

+These two pieces of equipment ensure that your network is on the way to being more secure (look into making sure the firewall is turned on for your particular router).
+Securing a home network is out of the scope of this guide, but you may want to visit https://www.reddit.com/r/HomeNetworking/ and the r/pfsense subreddit to ask questions or get ideas for setups.

 <center>